Making disks available on your own machine

 .

-In case of problems with Samba configuration, the functionality of the connection can be tested by the command
+In case of problems with the Samba configuration, you can test the functionality of the connection using the

 smbclient

-(in Debian you will find it in the package of the same name).
-After a successful connection, a prompt should appear
+command (in Debian, you can find it in the package of the same name).
+After a successful connection, you should see a prompt

 smb: \>

-Mount the home directory of Windows machines (H :)
+Connecting the home directory of Windows machines (H:)

 mount

-you can also mount a folder with the home directory and profile of faculty Windows machines.
-Specify as the remote directory
+command can also be used to mount the home directory and faculty profile folder of Windows machines.
+Specify

 //ad.fi.muni.cz/DFS/home/login